hoangthehung/animals/README.md

 - RoosterSound that implement sing action
 - we can make rooster inherit from chicken
 - Another way that we can create roaster inherit from bird and use chicken as attribute
+### 4.
+- create LiveContext to make parrot can say depend on context living near what kind of animal